Skip to content

 enterprise T1574 Hijack Execution Flow Adversaries may use new payloads to execute this technique.
 Identify and block potentially malicious software executed through hijacking by using application control solutions also capable of blocking libraries loaded by legitimate software.

-enterprise T1574.001 DLL Search Order Hijacking Adversaries may use new DLLs to execute this technique.
-Identify and block potentially malicious software executed through search order hijacking by using application control solutions capable of blocking DLLs loaded by legitimate software.
+enterprise T1574.001 DLL Identify and block potentially malicious software executed through DLL hijacking by using application control solutions capable of blocking DLLs loaded by legitimate software.11

 enterprise T1574.006 Dynamic Linker Hijacking Adversaries may use new payloads to execute this technique.
 Identify and block potentially malicious software executed through hijacking by using application control solutions also capable of blocking libraries loaded by legitimate software.

-enterprise T1574.012 COR_PROFILER Identify and block potentially malicious unmanaged COR_PROFILER profiling DLLs by using application control solutions like AppLocker that are capable of auditing and/or blocking unapproved DLLs.356
+enterprise T1574.012 COR_PROFILER Identify and block potentially malicious unmanaged COR_PROFILER profiling DLLs by using application control solutions like AppLocker that are capable of auditing and/or blocking unapproved DLLs.1556

 enterprise T1562 Impair Defenses Use application control where appropriate, especially regarding the execution of tools outside of the organization’s security policies (such as rootkit removal tools) that have been abused to impair system defenses.
 Ensure that only approved security applications are used and running on enterprise systems.